owengenge/Skewtle/README.md

 # Skewtle

 A trading card perspective correction tool.
-Upload a photo of a card taken at an angle, drag the corner handles to align with the card edges, and Skewtle will straighten and crop it into a clean output image.
+Upload a photo of a card taken at an angle, drag the corner handles to align with the card edges, and Skewtle will flatten and crop it into a clean output image.

 ## Why

-When photographing trading cards — for listings, collections, or sharing — it's hard to get a perfectly flat, straight-on shot.
+When photographing trading cards without a scanner — for listings, collections, or sharing — it's hard to get a perfectly flat, top-down shot.
 Small angles and perspective distortion make cards look skewed, uneven, or unprofessional.
 Dedicated scanning hardware fixes this but isn't accessible to most people.

+Manually correcting perspective in photo editing apps is tedious, it requires precise adjustments, doesn't preserve the correct card aspect ratio, and still often leaves borders unevenly cropped.
+Other browser-based tools that attempt perspective correction tend to crop too tightly, cutting off card borders, or produce stretched output that's unusable for grading or centering assessment.

 Skewtle solves this in the browser.
-You take a photo however is convenient, then use the corner handles to define the card's edges, and Skewtle applies a perspective transform to produce a clean, correctly proportioned output — no scanner, no desktop software, no upload to a third-party service.
+You take a photo however is convenient, then use the corner handles to define the card's edges.
+Skewtle applies a perspective transform to produce a clean, correctly proportioned output.
+No scanner, no desktop software and no upload to a third-party service.

 ## Features